Silvernine0S/FolderMenu3EX/README.md

 ####Most Recent Changes.
 See Changelog.txt For More.
 ----------------------------------------------------
 	!!
+Version 3.1.2.2 EX 1.0.3.1 - November 14, 2013
+	!
+Fixed minor bug.
+For some systems, XYS scripts refuse to run.
+	% Slight code cleanup and change.

+	!!
 Version 3.1.2.2 EX 1.0.3 - November 14, 2013
 	+ Added XYplorer Scripting and Admin to Special Items Menu When Adding New Items
 		> There are now two XYplorer Scripting Special Items.